DURA-ACE R9200 // Ultegra R8100 Wireless Di2

 No more junctions

 Yep.
 That's right.
 You can now build a Di2 bike without using any junction boxes!
-The new BT-DN300 Internal Battery has two E-Tube ports, allowing you to connect both Front Derailleur and Rear Derailleur using just two wires.
+The new BT-DN300 Internal Battery has three E-Tube ports, allowing you to connect both Front Derailleur and Rear Derailleur using just two wires.
 This is definitely a big step forward when it comes to building bikes.

 So if there is no junction, how do you charge the bike?
 How do you enter adjustment mode, or trigger crash mode reset?